CosmWasm/wasmvm/README.md

 system, and ideally add it to this repo with a PR (on your fork).
 We will set up a proper CI system for building these binaries, but we are not there yet.

-To build the rust side, try `make build-rust` and wait for it to compile.
+To build the rust side, try `make build-libwasmvm` and wait for it to compile.
 This depends on `cargo` being installed with `rustc` version 1.47+.
 Generally, you can just use `rustup` to install all this with no problems.